racket/rhombus/rhombus/0000-rhombus.md

 ## Static information versus dynamic checking
 [static-dynamic]: #static-dynamic

-It's not obvious that a framework for static information falls within the mission of Rhombus.
+It’s not obvious that a framework for static information falls within the mission of Rhombus.
 If the project is about pushing Racket-style language extensibility to new notations, that can be done while just changing `posn-x` to `Posn.x`, and so on.

-At the same time, static information interacts with notation choices, and potential effect on a language's idioms make it difficult to ignore.
+At the same time, static information interacts with notation choices, and potential effect on a language’s idioms make it difficult to ignore.
 Resolving `.` to a static accessor is the most obvious example; writing `p.x` is nicer than `Posn.x(p)`.
-Similarly, it's nice to use `[` ... `]` for generic index-based lookups and, when useful, separately indicate what kind of lookup is involved: array, list, etc.
+Similarly, it’s nice to use `[` ... `]` for generic index-based lookups and, when useful, separately indicate what kind of lookup is involved: array, list, etc.
 These static choices can be implemented as dynamic mechanisms plus a